Jack Layton: Early life and career

 In a foreword Layton wrote for Canadian Idealism and the Philosophy of Freedom, he explains, "The idealist current holds that human society has the potential to achieve liberty when people work together to form a society in which equality means more than negative liberty, the absolute and protected right to run races against each other to determine winners.
-Idealists imagine a positive liberty that enables us to build together toward common objectives that fulfill and even surpass our individual goals."
+Idealists imagine a positive liberty that enables us to build together toward common objectives that fulfil and even surpass our individual goals."
 Upon reading Canadian Idealism and the Philosophy of Freedom, Layton came to understand himself as part of the intellectual tradition of Canadian idealists.

-In 1970, the family moved to Toronto, where Layton graduated the following year from York University with a Master of Arts (MA) in political science; and later in 1983, he completed his Doctor of Philosophy (PhD) in political science at York.
-In 1974, Layton became a professor at Ryerson Polytechnical Institute (now Toronto Metropolitan University).
-Over the next decade, he taught at Ryerson, York, and University of Toronto.
+In 1970, Layton joined the New Democratic Party, and would later cite his influence being from Tommy Douglas voicing opposition to the imposition of the War Measures Act during the 1970 October Crisis.
+He also moved to Toronto to attend York University, where he received his Master of Arts (MA) in political science in 1972; he would also later receive his Doctor of Philosophy (PhD) in political science there in 1983 under the supervision of David Bell.
+In 1974, Layton began his academic career as an educator at Ryerson Polytechnical Institute (now Toronto Metropolitan University), where he taught political science.
+He also spent time working at York and, from 1978 to 1994, worked at the University of Toronto as an adjunct professor.
 He also became a prominent activist for a variety of causes.
 He wrote several books, including Homelessness: The Making and Unmaking of a Crisis and a book on general public policy, Speaking Out.